-Our Mission is to improve the lives of Georgians through more cost effective and cleaner energy.
-To promote free markets, more competition and a diverse portfolio of renewable energy sources to enhance our quality of life and to provide for our security.
+“Our Mission is to improve the lives of Georgians through more cost effective and cleaner energy.
+To promote free markets, more competition and a diverse portfolio of renewable energy sources to enhance our quality of life and to provide for our security.”

-Clean Energy for Our Values
+Clean Energy is Good for Our Communities and Cities

-Stephen Rhett Butler | Advisor
+Steve Butler | Advisor